CDLUC3/mrt-doc/next_steps.md

     - Institute of Governmental Studies Library Collections
     - UCSF Glantz videos
 - Team
-  - Explore new storage classes and potential benefits to Merritt processing
+  - Explore new storage classes, solutions and potential benefits to Merritt processing
-  - Consider Indexing/Tagging/Search faceting for objects
+  - Explore ideas around an exit path for depositors